Advanced Panel area

 ];

-As route pattern we use a placeholder for the product id.
-In the action return array, we define a new k-product-view component, and in the props array, we return the single product with the given id as data for the view.
+array, we return the single product with the given id as data for the view.

 In this view, we also modify the breadcrumb and add a new entry for our current product.
 You will see the result of it in a second.
 Adding breadcrumb items is simple.
 They need a label and a link.

-As before, we register the component in our index.js:
+As before, we register the component in our index.js

 import Products from "./components/Products.vue";